atom/atom/docs/your-first-package.md

 # Creating Your First Package

-Let's take a look at creating our first package.
+Let's take a look at creating your first package.

-To get started hit `cmd-p`, and start typing "Package Generator." to generate the package.
-Once you select the package generator command, it'll ask you for a name for your new package.
+To get started, hit `cmd-p`, and start typing "Package Generator" to generate a package.
+Once you select the "Generate Package" command, it'll ask you for a name for your new package.
 Let's call ours _changer_.

-Now, _changer_ is going to have a default set of folders and files created for us.
-Hit `cmd-r` to reload Atom, then hit `cmd-p` and start typing "Changer."
-You'll see a new `Changer:Toggle` command which, if selected, pops up a new message.
+Atom will pop open a new window, showing the _changer_ with a default set of folders and files created for us.
+Hit `cmd-p` and start typing "Changer."
+You'll see a new `Changer:Toggle` command which, if selected, pops up a greeting.
 So far, so good!

 In order to demonstrate the capabilities of Atom and its API, our Changer plugin is going to do two things: